Biking in Bordeaux: COVID-19 spurs urban greening

 9. Cycling in Paris via @annehidalgo via Instagram

-10. Bordeaux, Girl on a Bike, wearing a mask by Clement Falize via Unsplash
+10. Bordeaux, France by Clement Falize via Unsplash

 11. Bordeaux, le Pont de Pierre, person riding on bike via Pikrepo.com